emartech/insomnia-plugin-escher-auth/README.md

 ## Known issues
 If you have `.npmrc` file in your home folder it can cause error during the plugin installation `An unexpected error occurred: "Failed to replace env in config: ${NPM_TOKEN}"`
 In this case just delete your `.npmrc` file to fix the installation process

+## How to obtain support
+If you found a bug or experienced strange behaviour, feel free to open an issue on the project's [GitHub Issues page](https://github.com/emartech/insomnia-plugin-escher-auth/issues).